kartikkanodia/made_kartik_22957410/project/project-plan.md

 * Metadata URL: https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data
 * Data Type: CSV

-Short description of the DataSource.
+The dataset from Berkeley Earth Surface Temperature Study, covers global land and ocean temperatures from as early as 1750, with temperature averages and uncertainties provided.
+The dataset is neatly organized and allows for slicing into subsets by country.
+Additionally, it includes temperature data at the city, state, and country levels.

 ### Datasource2: Kaggle
 * Metadata URL: https://ourworldindata.org/natural-disasters
 * Data Type: CSV

-The dataset from Berkeley Earth Surface Temperature Study, covers global land and ocean temperatures from as early as 1750, with temperature averages and uncertainties provided.
-The dataset is neatly organized and allows for slicing into subsets by country.
-Additionally, it includes temperature data at the city, state, and country levels.
+The dataset contains the number of deaths of people from Natural disasters.

 ## Work Packages